Last updated on April 25, 2025

 But there are some notable exceptions, like the following corner cases:

-• If you’re running short on playables, playing an 18th or even 19th land is often more useful to you than forcing a terrible 22nd or 23rd nonland card into your deck.
+- If you run short on playables, an 18th or even 19th land is often more useful to you than to force a terrible 22nd or 23rd nonland card into your deck.

 What Is a Color Source?

-When building a Limited mana base, you need to make sure that you have enough sources of mana for each of your colors.
+A color source is a consistent way to produce the correct mana to play the cards in your deck.
+When you build a Limited mana base, you need to make sure that you have enough sources of mana for each of your colors.
 Any card in your deck that can provide mana of a particular color without costing that mana in the first place can be considered as a color source.

-• Evolving Wilds is a card that frequently appears in Draft sets, and it can be considered an additional source of every color that you play a basic land of.
+- Evolving Wilds appears frequently in Draft sets, and can be considered an additional source of every color that you play a basic land of.

-• A card like Llanowar Loamspeaker can tap for any color, but we can’t consider it a green source because it costs green to cast.
+- A mana dork like Three Tree Rootweaver can tap for any color, but we canโt consider it a green source because it costs green to cast.

-• Mana rocks like Network Terminal can be considered as roughly equal to a color source for each color.
+- Mana rocks like Starting Column can be considered as roughly equal to a color source for each color.
 The more expensive they get, the less reliable they are.
-A card like Meteorite isn’t good enough to be considered a reliable color source.
+A card like Meteorite isnโt good enough to be considered a reliable color source.

 These distinctions are important.
-You want to make sure your mana base contains enough color sources for each of your colors when building it.
+You want to make sure your mana base contains enough color sources for each of your colors.

 How Many Sources of Each Color Do I Need To Play?

-In this case the hypergeometric distribution lets you calculate the odds that you’ll draw a specific card from your deck given some number of attempts (essentially, cards drawn).
-It’s a complicated formula, but one that’s easy to use thanks to calculators like this one.
-You can tell this calculator things about your deck and it'll tell you the odds that you’ll draw what you want in however many tries.
+In this case the hypergeometric distribution lets you calculate the odds that youโll draw a specific card from your deck given some number of attempts (essentially, cards drawn).
+Itโs a complicated formula, but one thatโs easy to use thanks to calculators like this hypergeometric calculator.
+You can tell this calculator things about your deck and it'll tell you the odds that youโll draw what you want in however many tries.

 To translate, you need to input the following information into the calculator to try it for yourself: